After weekend of chaos, more protests in SC have businesses reeling and protesters enraged

 But community organizers here scoffed at that notion.

-“There’s no way outsiders could have come here that fast,” said Shakem Amen Akhet, a Charleston activist who co-founded a Black Lives Matters chapter here.
+“There’s no way outsiders could have come here that fast,” said Shakem Amen Akhet, a Charleston activist who co-founded a Black Lives Matter chapter here.
 “It was too spontaneous.”

 Most of those arrested over the weekend in Columbia came from the Midlands area.
 And 47 of the 53 arrested are South Carolina residents.
 Four came from North Carolina or Georgia.
 One came from New York, and one from Virginia, a Post and Courier tally shows.

 Akhet said that such statements are distractions designed to minimize legitimate frustration over police violence against minorities.
-Noting that he’s a conservative though not a Republican, he said: “A lot of my conservative friends say the protestors were paid by George Soros, but that’s people purposely ignoring an issue to push a Trump talking point.”
+Noting that he’s a conservative, though not a Republican, he said: “A lot of my conservative friends say the protesters were paid by George Soros, but that’s people purposely ignoring an issue to push a Trump talking point.”

 Peace and war